- Helcim is our pick as the best payment processor for established small businesses in 2021.

 - In-person sales accepted using a card reader have an additional fee of 0.30% + $0.8 above interchange

 - Online and keyed transactions (including invoices and e-commerce sales) are 0.50% + $0.25 above interchange

 - International in-person and online transactions are 0.50% + $0.25 above interchange

 Volume-based discounts are available for businesses that process more than $25,000 per month.
 You can view Helcim’s complete discount rate table on its website.

-Like most full-service processors, Helcim charges a monthly fee for its services.
-Although it's higher than the monthly fees many of its competitors charge for statements and customer service, Helcim's monthly fees include PCI compliance, which is normally a separate fee.
-It also includes additional services that many processors charge extra for, including a point-of-sale app, virtual terminal, invoicing, hosted payment pages and an online store, and customer management tools.
+Unlike other full-service processors, Helcim does not charge a monthly fee for its services.
+It also offers additional services that many processors charge extra for, including a point-of-sale app, virtual terminal, invoicing, hosted payment pages and an online store, and customer management tools.

-- Fees Helcim doesn't charge.
-There are several fees that Helcim doesn't charge.
-There's no application or setup fee, and because it provides services on a month-to-month basis, there's no cancellation or early termination fee.
-There's no PCI compliance fee, as it's already included in the monthly fee, and there's also no bank deposit fees or customer service fees.
+- Fees Helcim doesn’t charge: There’s no application or setup fee, and because it provides services on a month-to-month basis, there’s no cancellation or early termination fee.
+There’s no PCI compliance fee, as it’s already included in the monthly fee, and there’s also no bank deposit fees or customer service fees.

 The Helcim Card Reader costs $199 and the countertop stand for it costs $39.
 It’s EMV and NFC enabled and has a swiper, so you can accept magnetic stripe cards, chip cards, contactless cards and mobile wallets like Apple Pay and Google Pay.
 It also has a built-in PIN pad so you can accept PIN debit cards as well.